Opening Hours Open 7 days a week

 • had a permanent home in England or Wales for at least 6 months

-Unlike divorce and dissolution of civil partnership, you can apply for annulment in the first year of your marriage / civil partnership or any time after.
+Unlike divorce and dissolution of a civil partnership, you can apply for annulment in the first year of your marriage / civil partnership or any time after.
 However, if you apply years after the marriage or civil partnership, you might be asked to explain the delay.

 Grounds For Annulment Of Marriage / Civil Partnership